wsu-sfs-pi/research-projects/WSU-Research-Projects.md

 Students in the SFS program at Wichita State University are required to complete an approved cybersecurity project during their scholarship period.
-Students may choose to participate in a research project under the guidance of a faculty member at the School of Computing.
+Students may choose to participate in a research project under the guidance of a cybersecurity faculty member.

 The following cybersecurity research labs are currently offering research opportunities for SFS students.
 Check them all out to learn what projects are of interest to you.